Last updated on 26 June 2023

 The following data fields should be documented in GPs' case notes as part of good clinical practice for all patients enrolled to their practice.

-Submission of data fields marked with asterisks* are required for subsidy claims and Healthier SG payments.
-These are aligned to data being submitted for NAIS claims.
+Submission of data fields marked with asterisks* are required for the Healthier SG Annual Service Fee payments.
+These are also required for subsidy claims submitted under the Vaccination and Childhood Development Screening Subsidies (VCDSS).

 1. Singapore Drug Dictionary (SDD) code*,^